Running a Successful Creative Agency: The Account Executive

 - Check references: Take time to check the candidates’ references for reviews and feedback before making a final hiring decision.

 Overall, the role of an account executive in a creative agency is dynamic and multifaceted, which requires building relationships, managing projects, and sales skills.
-Finding the right account executives will help you build a strong team to boost client satisfaction and drive business growth.
+Finding the right ad agency account executives will help you build a strong team to boost client satisfaction and drive business growth.

 This article was contributed by former Function Point employee, Tate Lillies.